 In March 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Care Act (ACA), into law.
 Created by the Affordable Care Act, Health Insurance Marketplaces, also known as Exchanges, are set up to facilitate a more organized and competitive market for buying health insurance.
-The current open enrollment period runs from November 15, 2014 through February 15, 2015.
-Individuals enrolling by December 15 will receive coverage starting January 1, 2015.
+The current open enrollment period for first time and renewal enrollees runs from November 1, 2015 through January 31, 2016.
+Individuals enrolling or changing plans by December 15 will receive coverage starting January 1, 2016.
+Enrollments or changes between January 16 and January 31 take effect March 1, 2016.

 Since Wisconsin has declined to accept federal funds and set up a state sponsored exchange, the federal government will assume full responsibility for running a health insurance exchange in Wisconsin.
 See HealthCare.gov below.